 Separation of Concerns isn't merely some overwrought principle peddled by purists too busy fussing over theoretical rightness to ever actually ship something.
 (Though without a doubt the purists do enjoy fussing over it.)
 It is fundamental to building effective, resilient, malleable, performant, secure, maintainable software.
 In other words, high-quality software.

-Interdependency is the degree to which an element relies on or is relied upon by other parts of the system or other systems, especially in non-obvious ways.
+Interdependency is the degree to which a part of the system relies on or is relied upon by other parts of the system or other systems, especially in non-obvious ways.

-Knowability is the degree to which an element can be comprehended for the sake of making accurate changes with predictable results.
+Comprehensibility is the degree to which a part of the system can be easily understood for the sake of making accurate changes with predictable results.

 Striking the right balance is all about meaningful boundaries.
 How do you reduce interdependency?
 Separate the system into distinct parts and make their interactions explicit.
 That’s the core idea behind Separation of Concerns.